Search results for

 However, several users have expressed their concerns regarding the player’s inefficiency in sorting and managing playlists, and this is something that could potentially count as a drawback for this app.

-Price: Free / $1.49 – $2.49 per item
+Price: Free / In-app purchases ($0.99 – $6.99 per item)

 Musicolet

-Price: Free / $3.99 – $4.99 per item
+Price: Free / In-app purchases ($10.99 – $34.99 per item)

-Musicolet is a no-BS music player app.
+Musicolet is a good music player app.
 It has a lot of desirable features, including many that you don’t often associate with music player apps.
 That includes a truly offline experience, a lightweight UI, and a small APK size.
 Additionally, the app features multiple queues (another rarity), an equalizer, a tag editor, support for embedded lyrics, widgets, folder browsing, and more.

 Its no-nonsense approach is refreshing.
 This is a great option for people who just want a music player that plays music without a ton of extra stuff.
-It’s also completely free with no in-app purchases and, because of its lack of Internet access, no advertising.

 Omnia Music Player

-Price: Free / $3.99 per item
+Price: Free / In-app purchases ($3.99 per item)

 Omnia is a good music player that ticks enough boxes to be useful to most users.
 It plays a bunch of different audio files and includes additional features like ReplayGain, audio balancing, Android Auto, Chromecast support, and support for lossless audio.
-This app is part of the newest wave of audio players where the UI is kept pretty simple and lightly customizable but has enough features to be good.
+This app is part of the newest wave of audio players, where the UI is kept pretty simple and lightly customizable but has enough features to be good.
 The premium version is a single $3.99 payment, and it’s honestly just delightful to use.

 Oto Music

 Oto Music is a solid, minimal music player.
 You get an attractive, easy-to-use player with decent navigation and support for things like Chromecast and Android Auto.
 Additionally, the app comes with five widgets, gapless playback, a light and dark theme, tag editing, and support for normal and synced lyrics.
-You get all of that in an app package of about 5MB.
-There is even a Discord in case you want to speak to the developer.
+You get all of that in an app package of about 7 MB.
+There is even a Discord server in case you want to speak to the developer.

 Everything in the app is free, but you can support the developer with optional donations ranging from $0.99 to $13.99 if you want to.
 It looks good, it works well, and there’s nothing really wrong with it.
 This is a rock-solid option in this space.